-Their lives are governed by a text called the Book of Certitude and the dictates of a mysterious Preacher.
-Women form partnerships with one another in order to raise children, with one assuming the role of the MaMa, the child bearer, the other the MaPa, the provider.
+Their lives are governed by a sacred text called the Book of Certitude and the dictates of a mysterious unseen Preacher.
+Women form partnerships with one another in order to raise children, with one assuming the role of the “MaMa”, the child bearer, the other the “MaPa”, the provider.
 Heterosexual relationships are considered abnormal and dangerous.
 People wear masks to avoid contagion rendering themselves eerily faceless.

 Brother and sister Soween and Elihu grow up in a village on the female side of the divide in a system that puts far greater value on his life than hers.
-The fourteen year old Soween and her brother both fancy classmate Giella but she has her sights set on Elihu and the two embark on a forbidden relationship.
+The 14-year-old Soween and her brother both fancy classmate Giella but she has her sights set on Elihu and the two embark on a forbidden relationship.

-The Divide feels like a stage version of a novel for young adults fused with bits of The Handmaid’s Tale and a commentary on the dangers of equating sex with sin.
-But after six long hours spent in this world it remains hard to work out exactly what the play is trying to say .
+The Divide is a strange mix of things: it feels like a novel for young adults fused with bits of The Handmaid’s Tale.
+It seems to be a commentary on the dangers of equating sex with sin, on religion and social control.
+But after six long, long hours spent in this world it remains hard to work out exactly what the play is trying to say .

 Part One opens with a framing scene set years after the fall of the divide in which two academics serve up large chunks of exposition in the form of a history lecture.
 The bulk of the story is told via Soween and Elihu’s diary entries and through correspondence between various village officials.
-This means that the characters are forever describing what they’re doing rather than doing actual things, and the play includes more scenes of council meetings than any audience should ever have to sit through.
+This means that the characters are forever describing what they’re doing rather than doing things and the play includes more scenes of tedious council meetings than any audience should ever have to endure.

-Because the play is set in a monochrome world where colour is forbidden, for the most part the staging looks dark and drab.
-Occasionally a prop or platform is trundled out but large chunks of the play feature Doherty in her black bonnet looking pained as she rattles through acres of narration.
+The play is set in a world where colour is forbidden and for the most part the staging looks dark and drab.
+Occasionally a prop or platform is trundled out but for large chunks of the production it’s just Doherty in her black bonnet looking pained as she rattles through acres of narration.
 Faced with a near-impossible job, Doherty succeeds in making you care about Soween.